JamesJackaman/StructurePreservingIterativeSolvers/docs/solvers.md

 - A dictionary containing:
 - - The name of the algorithm.
   - The approximation of `x` at every iteration.
-  - The residual `r = Ax - b` at every iteration.
+  - The residual `r = Ax - b` at every iteration (without the initial residual).

 ## CGMRES

-The inputs and outputs of CGMRES contain those of GMRES.
+The inputs and outputs of CGMRES contain those of FGMRES.
 To avoid unnecessary exposition we shall not repeat these but only list additional contributions.

 Here we use GMRES up to some user-specified tolerance `contol * tol`, and below this enforce constraints via a trust region method.
 If, for any reason, the constraint is not successfully enforced, the algorithm will not terminate (unless the maximum number of iterations `k` has been reached).
-If the constrained solve fails, which is possible when there is insufficient freedom in the Krylov space and the problem becomes overdetermined, GMRES will be used and the algorithm will not terminate.
+If the constrained solve fails, which is possible when there is insufficient freedom in the Krylov space and the problem becomes overdetermined, FGMRES will be used and the algorithm will not terminate.

 ### Additional inputs